Main Content start here

 Market Overview

-India Online Food Ordering and Delivery Market was valued at USD 31.77 Billion in 2024 and is expected to reach USD 140.85 Billion by 2030 with a CAGR of 28.17%.
+Online Food Ordering and Delivery Market in India was valued at USD 31.77 Billion in 2024 and is expected to reach USD 140.85 Billion by 2030 with a CAGR of 28.17%.
 India's online food ordering and delivery market is rapidly evolving, driven by urbanization, busy lifestyles, and widespread smartphone adoption.
 Consumers increasingly prefer the convenience of ordering meals online, with platforms like Swiggy, Zomato, and others offering diverse cuisine options and quick delivery services.
 The rise of cloud kitchens, AI-based personalization, and digital payment integration has further enhanced user experience.
 Growth is also supported by expanding internet penetration in Tier II and Tier III cities.

 Key Market Drivers